xiuhonglee/chrome-dropship-extension/README.md

 # Log

+- [Feature] add variants
+  - ssrData contains detail data of goods in webpage
+  - Need inject script into page, If want to access webpage data
 - [Feature] add confirmation at top of page
 - [Fix] styles disorder
 - [Fix] Runtime err: The message port closed before a response was received